 AWS Lambda – Serverless Computing

 AWS Lambda lets you run your code without provisioning for the servers and other supporting infrastructure.
-You can code in any type of application or backend service without worrying about the server or the supporting DLLs/software.
+You can code in any type of application or back-end service without worrying about the server or the supporting DLLs/software.
 You only need to focus on your code.
-Rest everything is taken care by AWS, starting with serving your code, through triggering your code on specific events, to managing more server space when your code scales up.
+Rest everything is taken care of by AWS, from serving your code, triggering your code on specific events, and managing more server space when your code scales up.

-- AWS bills you based on the time your code is executing, in multiples of 100-millisecond frames.
-There is no charge for the time your code sits idle on the server.
-What better motivation to write efficient code!
+- AWS bills you based on the time your code executes in multiples of 100-millisecond frames.
+There is no charge for when your code sits idle on the server.
+What better motivation to write efficient code?

 - The term ‘Serverless’ often denotes the shift to the cloud.
 With the cloud, you can delegate your operational responsibilities to AWS and focus more on providing a better consumer experience through your application.

-- While you do so, AWS handles tasks such as infrastructure management, clustering, patching, security, operating system maintenance, etc.
+- While you do so, AWS handles infrastructure management, clustering, patching, security, operating system maintenance, etc.

 Why AWS Lambda?

 You need not shell out bucks for the time your code is sitting idle.
-If your service receives hits only during the day, pay only for the time your code is executed.
+For example, if your service receives hits only during the day, pay only for the time your code is executed.
 This is calculated in time-frames of 100 milliseconds.

-With your code and data replicated across multiple availability zones, any facility failure does not impact your application.
-The requests are automatically routed to another zone.
+Any facility failure does not impact your application with your code and data replicated across multiple availability zones.
+Instead, the requests are automatically routed to another zone.

-To get started with AWS Lambda, you need to have an AWS account.
+To get started with AWS Lambda, you must have an AWS account.
 It is different from the Amazon account that you use for shopping.
 If you already have one, log in to the console and skip to the next section.
 If not, follow the below steps.
-Don’t worry, it is absolutely free as long as your application does not exceed the free tier limit.
+Don’t worry; it is free if your application does not exceed the free tier limit.

 Create an AWS Account

-- Open AWS console.
+- Open the AWS console.
 Click on Create New AWS Account.

-- After completing the sign-up process, visit the link in Step 1 again.
+- After completing the sign-up process, revisit the link in Step 1.
 This time, log in to the console with your username and password.

 Enter Lambda Console

-Once you have logged in to the AWS management console, you would see a link to Services in the header pane.
-Click on it and you would find Lambda inside Compute subsection.
+Once you have logged in to the AWS management console, you will see a link to Services in the header pane.
+Click on it, and you will find Lambda inside Compute subsection.

-This is how the lambda console looks like at first glance:
+This is what the lambda console looks like at first glance:

-Let’s see how to create AWS Lambda Function by following the below steps.
+Let’s see how to create Lambda Function by following the below steps:

-- Author from Scratch – You would be given a blank template and can write your code from scratch.
+- Author from Scratch: You will be given a blank template and can write your code from scratch.

-- Use a Blueprint – A template with some libraries included to suit your needs.
+- Use a Blueprint: A template with some libraries to suit your needs.
 You only need to work on the logic of your code.

-To suit our purpose of understanding Lambda, first, we would go with using a blueprint.
-Once you are confident enough, you can start constructing your code from scratch and explore the potential of AWS Lambda.
+First, we would use a blueprint to suit our purpose of understanding Lambda.
+Then, once you are confident enough, you can start constructing your code from scratch and explore the potential of Lambda.

 Now we arrive at the configuration screen for our function.
 Enter a name of your choice and select ‘Create A New Role from AWS Policy Templates’ from the dropdown for Execution Role.
-Give the role name as ‘lambda_basic_execution’.
+Give the role name ‘lambda_basic_execution.’

 Click on the Create Function button at the bottom of the screen.
 The following screen appears on the successful creation of your function.

-- Under the Code Entry Type dropdown, you can select whether you want to edit code inline or upload a zip file from your system or upload a zip file from Amazon S3.
-The upload options can be used for complex codes which can be easily edited in some better-featured IDE in your local system.
+- Under the Code Entry Type dropdown, you can select whether to edit the code inline, upload a zip file from your system, or upload a zip file from Amazon S3.
+The upload options can be used for complex codes, which can be easily edited in some better-featured IDE in your local system.

 - Runtime is the language/framework which supports your code.

-- A Handler is an invocation function inside your AWS lambda function.
-Your AWS lambda function can have multiple handlers and you can specify which handler to begin execution with.
-Picture Handlers as methods which are designated to perform specific tasks.
+- A Handler is an invocation function inside your lambda function.
+Your function can have multiple handlers, and you can specify which handler to begin execution with.
+Picture Handlers as methods that are designated to perform specific tasks.

-On the top of the page, you will see a strip with some buttons.
+You will see a strip with some buttons on the top of the page.
 Click on Select a test event to test our code.
-This will prompt you to Configure a test event, in case none is created.
+This will prompt you to Configure a test event in case none is created.